 Design a thoughtful employee experience

 What happens when you hire a new employee during this time?
 You can’t copy and paste your existing employee experience for a remote workforce.
-There are many aspects of the standard employee journey that are challenging for remote hires.
+There are many aspects of the standard employee journey that are challenging for remote employees.
 For instance, a remote employee can’t go out to a welcome lunch with their new team.
 They also don’t have the opportunity to turn to their deskmate with a question or have a casual water cooler conversation with a company leader.

 Take advantage of technology

 There are a growing number of tools that make scaling a company culture across a remote workforce more manageable.
-Everything from communication platforms like Slack to video conferencing services like Zoom are integral to staying connected with people who aren’t physically in the office every day.
-There are even technologies like Donut, which regularly pairs up team members who don’t know each other well for virtual or real “coffee dates.”
-We use all three tools at HealthJoy to make sure all our employees feel connected.
+From communication platforms like Slack to video conferencing services like Zoom, these tools are integral to staying connected with people who aren’t physically in the office every day.
+There are even technologies like Donut, which regularly pairs up team members who don’t know each other well for virtual “coffee dates.”
+We use all three tools at HealthJoy to make sure our employees feel connected.
 They’re running better than ever while our team is fully remote.

-Having remote workers requires the rest of your team to be extra considerate of their colleagues.
-There are small but significant things everyone at the organization can do to make sure remote employees feel included in the culture.
+Whether all or part of your company is working remotely, colleagues need to be extra considerate.
+There are small but significant things everyone at the organization can do to make sure everyone is included in the culture.
 If your organization values idea sharing, for example, you may want to think about how you can promote this on video calls.
-It can be awkward for everyone to speak up during a brainstorm if multiple people are talking at the same time or are having conversations on the side.
-So create a space for those who aren’t in the office to contribute to the discussion.
+It can be awkward for everyone to speak up during a brainstorm if multiple people are talking at the same time.
+Create a space for those who aren’t in the office to contribute to the discussion.

-Or, if your company is big on being respectful of each other’s time, be especially thoughtful when scheduling time on your remote colleague’s calendar.
+Or, if your company is big on being respectful of each other’s time, be especially thoughtful when scheduling time on your colleague’s calendar.
 We still want to make the best use of our time when we’re working from our home, and that’s especially true if colleagues have children.
-Be mindful of any time zone changes, include a video link in your invitations, and make sure your meetings are necessary.
-Being considerate in these minor ways add up to making a big difference, and your remote colleagues will appreciate you all the more for it.
+Be mindful of any time zone changes and make sure your meetings are necessary.
+Being considerate in these minor ways adds up big differences in employee satisfaction, and your remote team will appreciate you all the more for it.

 Company cultures become stronger in times of celebration.
-Unfortunately,it’s easy for remote workers to feel left out of the fun.
+Unfortunately,it can be tough to celebrate when everyone is remote.
 There are many creative ways to address this.
 For example, you can rotate the times that an all-hands meeting is hosted so everyone has a chance to join regularly.
-Or you can fly your employee out for a big company announcement so they can celebrate significant milestones with the rest of their teammates.
+If you have regular company happy hours, why not host a time to get together over Zoom for a virtual drink?

-Also, don’t forget that your remote employees need to be recognized for their contributions, too.
-Whether it’s a shoutout on Slack or a personalized email, remember to thank them for their hard work.
-Keep up with any recognition programs by nominating them for awards or putting the spotlight on their recent projects.
+Also, don’t forget that, now more than ever, employees should be recognized for their contributions.
+Whether it’s a shoutout on Slack or a personalized email, remember to regularly thank employees for their hard work.
+Keep up with any recognition programs that spotlight recent achievements in the face of adversity.
 All of these actions will help your remote workforce feel deeply rooted in the company culture, no matter where they’re working.

 Communicate, communicate, communicate

-If you’re a manager, be sure to check in with them frequently.
-You don’t have as many opportunities to chat with your remote employee over lunch or see them around the office.
-So you need to be intentional about reaching out to see how they’re doing and providing relevant updates – even beyond your one-on-one’s aren’t enough when you don’t regularly see each other in the office.
+If you’re a manager, be sure to check in with remote workers frequently.
+You no longer have opportunities to chat with your remote employees over lunch or see them around the office.
+You’ll need to be intentional about reaching out to see how they’re doing and providing relevant updates.
+You may find that weekly one-on-one’s aren’t enough when you don’t regularly see each other in the office.
 Our marketing team recently implemented daily standups while we’re working from home, and it’s helped set a more productive and focused tone for our days.